NUMarsIce/NU-PRISMM/rpi_setup/README.md

 On master Pi:
 `export $OS_MASTER_URI=http://[rpi_master_hostname].local:11311`
 `export ROS_IP=127.0.0.1`

+#Imaging RPi's with MATE
+Mate is prefered to Raspbian as ros is pre-built.
+As of Jan 2020 it is not available on the RPi 4.
+Install from [here](https://ubuntu-mate.org/raspberry-pi/) and install ros [like usual](http://wiki.ros.org/melodic/Installation/Ubuntu)

 # Imaging RPi's with buster
 Installing packages requires building them, which takes a long time.
 When possible use Ubuntu/Mate